GSG-G11/MI-Electronics/README.md

 ## ✧The Problem
-we noticed that the elctronics engiener faced a problems when they searched about specific elecrtonic chips or items relates to this field .
+we noticed that the electronics engineer faced a problems when they searched about specific electronic chips or items relates to this field
 ## ✧The Solution
 We come up with creating a *** MI-Electronics App ***, This app provides for the customers an attractive journey, they login and search  products and easily recived all the items they searched for.